oliviacchou/oliviacchou/README.md

 ### 🧭 About Me

 I'm a graduate student at Columbia University (M.S.
-Applied Analytics, GPA 4.04/4.0), with a background in business analytics & information systems from Boston University.
+Applied Analytics), with a background in business analytics & information systems from Boston University.
 I've worked across operations, corporate strategy, and investment banking at **Uber**, **Standard Chartered Bank**, and **Foxconn Technologies**, and I now build end-to-end data projects spanning **SQL/database design, machine learning, and BI dashboards**.

 I'm currently looking for **Data Analyst / Data Scientist** roles starting **December 2026**, where I can turn ambiguous business questions into clear, data-driven answers.